Friday, 30 April 2010

 You know what is worse than men in lycra?
 Men in lycra that is too big for them.
 Especially in white.
 And shiny.
 They look like an egg that has been painted by Dali.
 The physical embodiment of the melting clock standing before you.

-“Oh, yes, Jim, just a moment while I get up.”
+“Oh, yes, David, just a moment while I get up.”

-“Oh, yes, that makes it much easier,” says Tony.
+“Oh, yes, that makes it much easier,” says Toby.

 “I’m getting my bike.”